 Then he said to me, “Son of man, these bones are the whole house of Israel.
 Behold, they say, ‘Our bones are dried up, and our hope is lost; we are indeed cut off.’
 Therefore prophesy, and say to them, Thus says Yahweh the Lord: Behold, I will open your graves and raise you from your graves, O my people.
 And I will bring you into the land of Israel.
 And you shall know that I am Yahweh, when I open your graves, and raise you from your graves, O my people.
 And I will put my spirit within you, and you shall live, and I will set you in your own land.”
 (Ezek 37:7-14)

-‘Breath’, ‘wind’ and ‘spirit’ in Ezekiel’s prophecy are all the same word, ruach, the same word as denotes the Spirit of God (Gen 1:2).
-Without the spirit which God breathes into a child as he knits the parts together in the womb (Job 10:11, Ps 139:13, Eccl 11:5) the body is lifeless, just as Adam’s body was lifeless.
+‘Breath’, ‘wind’ and ‘spirit’ in Ezekiel’s prophecy are all the same word, ruach, the same as denotes the spirit of God (Gen 1:2).
+Without the spirit which God breathes into a child as he knits its parts together in the womb (Job 10:11f) the body is lifeless, just as Adam’s body was lifeless.
 How can any believer assent to the doctrine that spirit is a form of matter?
 Rising from the dead, will he be content with the reconstitution of flesh and bones?
 Are we just atoms obeying the laws of physics?